DrUlrichAnders/2022ws_do_robotics/README.md

     * ![Image of Robot Pepper during interaction with patients](nursing_robot_pepper.jpeg)
     * ![Image of Robobear RIKEN](Riken_Robear.jpg)

+#### The demographic change will make the use of robots in the clinical sector unavoidable for the future

+According to expert calculations, there will be a shortage of 150,000 nursing staff in Germany by 2025, and the number will continue to rise due to demographic change.
+The challenge of how to overcome this shortage has become a topic of tremendous interest for politics and social sciences given the urgency and the risk of collapse of our health care systems.
+The attraction of the nursing profession is a recurring topic of debate, in which not only the high workload but also the poor payment are the central issues.
+However, concrete measures for action with real impact on the current situation are hardly ever taken, if at all.
+The low attractiveness of the nursing profession naturally exacerbates the labor shortage further, since not only existing personnel are quitting but also less want to enter the nursing profession.
+Obviously, because of the fact, that the nursing shortage cannot be overcome by human resources alone and existing technology is developing rapidly, the use of robotic systems will  also become established in nursing in the future.

 ## Application of robots in agriculture